yuko1101/ItemHighlighter/README.md

 # ItemHighlighter
-A fabric mod which highlight items in the inventory for Hoplite.
+A fabric mod which highlights items in the inventory for Hoplite.